Dawn of a New Age

 "Kyle look out!"
 Alex screamed, but it was too late.
 As the words left his mouth a green bolt of energy struck Kyle squarely between his shoulder blades.
 With a sound of cracking ribs Alex's last ally was sent to the ground.
 The Dragonmaster stood alone against the most powerful magician on the planet.

 "Well now Dragonboy.
 This looks a bit more even doesn't it," said Ghaleon as he took a step toward Alex.
 "This is how it should be, don't you agree?
-The battle that will decide the fate of Lunar is now between you and me.
-The Magic Emperor against the mighty Dragonmaster."
+The battle that will decide the fate of Lunar is now between you and I. The Magic Emperor against the mighty Dragonmaster."
 His voice seethed with sarcasm.

 "Well what did you expect?
 You came here to kill me did you not?
 Was I supposed to spare your lives?
 I think not.
 Now I suggest we finish this.
-You are failing to amuse me," with those last words Ghaleon created a semi-transparent energy blade that extended from his right arm.
+You are failing to amuse me."
+With those last words Ghaleon created a semi-transparent energy blade that extended from his right arm.
 It glowed with a dangerous purple hew as slivers of red lighting streaked up and down it.

 Alex took in a deep breath.
 This was it.
 Do or die.
 Ghaleon had taken the others from him, but there might still be a chance to save Luna.
-And if he killed Ghaleon quick enough he might even save some of his other friends.
+And if he killed Ghaleon quickly enough he might even save some of his other friends.

 Without hesitation Alex flung himself at Ghaleon.
 Their two blades clashed, sparking violently each time they met.
 Even though Alex was better at swordplay than Ghaleon, he was at a disadvantage.
 In his left hand he wielded a shield to protect himself from Ghaleon's blows.
 While Ghaleon's magical barrier blocked any blows that Alex got through.